ronanociosoig/OpenTerminal/README.md

 Build the OpenTerminal target in the Xcode project and the plug-in will automatically be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins`.
 Relaunch Xcode and it will add the new menu item in the File menu.

+## Background

+The code packages an existing AppleScript that is called when the menu option is selected.

+## Notes

-Note that this project is compiled with garbage collection supported, and ARC disabled.
+This project is compiled with garbage collection supported, and ARC disabled.

-Compatible with XCode 5 DP 6.
+Compatible with XCode 4 and 5 DP 6.

 ## License